WilliamNovak/TendencyMovies/README.md

 # Movies Site
-Website that shows a list of trending movies at the moment, developed with Vue for a company test.
+:clapper: Website that shows a list of trending movies at the moment, developed with Vue for a company test.

 The application was developed using <b>'The Movie DB' API</b>.